Linlab-slu/TSSr/README.md

         # 163211: chrII 811370      - 0.310404 0.000000
         # 163212: chrII 812101      - 0.310404 0.000000

-  Simialr to the raw read counts, the normalized and filtered (processed) TSS matrix can be exported to delimited text file with "exportTSStable" function (e.g., exportTSStable(myTSSr, data = "processed")) or bedGraph/BigWig files with "exportTSStoBedgraph" fucntion. bedGraph/BigWig files can be visualized in the UCSC Genome Browser or Integrative Genomics Viewer (IGV) or YeasTSS.org for yeast species.
+  Simialr to the raw read counts, the normalized and filtered (processed) TSS matrix can be exported to delimited text file with "exportTSStable" function or bedGraph/BigWig files with "exportTSStoBedgraph" fucntion. bedGraph/BigWig files can be visualized in the UCSC Genome Browser or Integrative Genomics Viewer (IGV) or Genome Browser at YeasTSS.org for selected yeast species.

+        exportTSStable(myTSSr, data = "processed")
         exportTSStoBedgraph(myTSSr, data = "processed", format = "bedGraph")
         exportTSStoBedgraph(myTSSr, data = "processed", format = "BigWig")

-* Clustering TSS to infer core promoters
+* Clustering TSSs to infer core promoters with “clusterTSS” function.

-  TSSs within a small genomic region are likely regulated by the sample regulatory elements, and thus can be clustered together as TSS clusters (TCs).
-The simplest and widely used algorithm is distance-based clustering (disclu) in which neighboring TSSs are grouped together if they are closer than a specified distance (Haberle, Forrest et al. 2015).
-Since disclu algorithm ignores TSS signal distribution within one cluster, it might potentially generate extra big clusters with more than one peaks if the distance threshold is too big.
-However, reducing distance threshold might create many small clusters.
-Thus, we developed a peak-based clustering algorithm in which TSSs are clustered based on strong TSS signals which are identified as peaks.
-We will perform peak-based clustering with clusterTSS function using 100bp as the minimal range within which there is at most one peaks and use an extension distance 30bp to join neighboring TSSs into the peak defined clusters.
-We implement another layer of local filtering which rules out weak TSS signals downstream of peaks that are potentially brought out from recapping and are always considered as noise.
-After clustering, clusters below cluster Threshold will be filtered out. clusterTSS function generates a set of clusters for each sample separately.
-In each cluster, clusterTSS function returns genomic coordinates, sum of TSS tags, dominate TSS coordinate, a lower (q0.1) and an upper (q0.9) quantile coordinates, and interquantile widths.
-This clustering step might be slow especially when the number of TSSs is in millions.
+  The “clusterTSS” function was designed to group neighboring TSSs into distinct TSS clusters (TCs), representing putative core promoters.
+It implements a TSS clustering algorithm based on peaking identification, namely “peakclu” (peak clustering) (Lu and Lin, 2021).
+Briefly, peakclu applies a sliding window approach (default window size = 100 bp with step size = 1) to scan TSS signals from the 5′ end of both strands of each chromosome.
+In each window, the TSS with the highest TPM value was identified as the peak.
+The surrounding TSSs are grouped with the peak into a TC.
+The clustering process of a TC terminates if a TSS is ≥ n bp (default n = 25) away from the nearest upstream TSS.
+In addition to setting a minimal allowed distance between peaks, TSSr offers another option to set maximal allowed extension distance between neighboring TSSs around peaks, which enables users to define the boundaries between neighboring core promoters. clusterTSS calculates inter-quantile width of a core promoter based on the cumulative distribution of TSS signals within the promoter.
+The positions of the 10th to 90th quantiles of TSS signals, which include at least 80% transcription initiation signals within a cluster, were defined as the 5’ and 3’ boundaries of the core promoter.
+The clustering step might be slow especially when the number of TSSs is in millions.
 Using multicores is highly recommended.

         clusterTSS(myTSSr, method = "peakclu",peakDistance=100,extensionDistance=30
 	           ,localThreshold = 0.02,clusterThreshold = 1